divital-coder/social_presence/URGENT.md

 : There Build plotly-dash ported applications to Julia and Genie.

 4 : Make a website just like techWithKunal.com.
-: React, NextJs, Sveltekit, Vercel, Cloudflare
+: React, NextJs, Sveltekit, Vercel, Cloudflare, Notion, Sanity

 5: Start Exploring VTuber world AI-based such as nuro-sama AI